Frederic Allen Whiting: Arts and Crafts Movement

 Whiting's passions for education and art, namely the Arts and Crafts and handiwork, came together while he worked to establish himself as a leader in the arts community.
-With a career that started in business, he made an early transition into the world of art after meeting C. Howard Walker (1857-1936) of the Society for Arts and Crafts, Boston on a ship bound for England in 1898.
+With a career that started in business, he made an early transition into the world of art after meeting C. Howard Walker (1857-1936) of The Society of Arts and Crafts of Boston on a ship bound for England in 1898.
 A friendship was struck, and two years later Walker offered Whiting the paid position as secretary to the Society of Arts and Crafts, Boston.
 The society was an outgrowth of European societies much like the one founded by William Morris to encourage craftsmanship despite the industrial age.
 Whiting remained in this position for 12 years, establishing himself as a national advocate for industrial and decorative art objects, craftworks, and public education.

 Whiting's personal interest in handiwork was prioritized in both of his professional careers in arts institutions and in his personal life as well.
 Whiting organized the literary journal Handicraft, published for the first time by The Society of Arts and Crafts, Boston in 1902.
 He served as the original editor for the publication, which had a clear focus on educating its audience and connecting its community by distributing essays by artists and craftsmen, advertising craft shows, and listing local lecture and demonstration opportunities.

 Whiting also founded the National League of Handicraft Societies in 1907.

 Indianapolis Museum of Art

 Following his resignation as secretary of the Society of Arts and Crafts, Boston, Whiting officially entered the museum profession in 1912, when he accepted a position as Director of the John Herron Art Institute in Indianapolis (later known as the Indianapolis Museum of Art).
 By this time, he was well known within the American arts community as a vocal supporter of the Arts and Crafts movement.
 Although Whiting remained in Indianapolis for less than one year, many of his efforts here prefigured the innovative programs he would later institute at the Cleveland Museum of Art, including establishing a training program for museum docents and gearing public education at younger audiences.
-Whiting was recommended to be Director of the Cleveland Museum of Art, through a personal connection, Lockwood de Forest, brother to the Metropolitan Museum of Art's President, Robert W. DeForest.
+Whiting was recommended to be Director of the Cleveland Museum of Art, through a personal connection, Lockwood de Forest, brother to the Metropolitan Museum of Art's president, Robert W. DeForest.